Thinking Fast, Thinking Wrong: Intuitiveness Modulates LLM Counterfactual Reasoning in Policy Evaluation: Abstract

 \section{Abstract}

 Large language models (LLMs) are increasingly used for causal and counterfactual reasoning, yet their reliability in real-world policy evaluation remains underexplored.
-We construct a benchmark of 40 empirical policy evaluation cases drawn from economics and social science, each grounded in peer-reviewed evidence and classified by \emph{intuitiveness}---whether the empirical finding aligns with (obvious), is unclear relative to (ambiguous), or contradicts (counter-intuitive) common prior expectations.
-We evaluate four frontier LLMs across five prompting strategies with 2,400 experimental trials and analyze the results using mixed-effects logistic regression.
-Our findings reveal three key results: (1) a \textbf{chain-of-thought (CoT) paradox}, where chain-of-thought prompting dramatically improves performance on obvious cases but this benefit \emph{is nearly eliminated} on counter-intuitive ones (interaction OR = 0.053, $p < 0.001$); (2) \textbf{intuitiveness as the dominant factor}, explaining more variance than model choice or prompting strategy (ICC = 0.537); and (3) a \textbf{knowledge--reasoning dissociation}, where citation-based familiarity is unrelated to accuracy ($p = 0.53$), suggesting models possess relevant knowledge but fail to reason with it when findings contradict intuition.
-We frame these results through the lens of dual-process theory (System~1 vs.\ System~2) and argue that current LLMs' ``slow thinking'' may be little more than ``slow talking''---they produce the form of deliberative reasoning without the substance.
+We construct a benchmark of \statNcases{} empirical policy evaluation cases drawn from economics and social science, each grounded in peer-reviewed evidence and classified by \emph{intuitiveness}---whether the empirical finding aligns with (obvious), is unclear relative to (ambiguous), or contradicts (counter-intuitive) common prior expectations.
+We evaluate four frontier LLMs across five prompting strategies with \statNtrials{} experimental trials and analyze the results using mixed-effects logistic regression.
+Our findings reveal three key results: (1) a \textbf{chain-of-thought (CoT) paradox}, where chain-of-thought prompting dramatically improves performance on obvious cases but this benefit \emph{is substantially attenuated} on counter-intuitive ones (interaction OR = \statORCotXCI{}, $p$ \statPCotXCI{}); (2) \textbf{intuitiveness as the dominant factor}, with case-level variance exceeding that of model choice or prompting strategy (ICC = \statICC{}); and (3) a \textbf{knowledge--reasoning dissociation}, where citation-based familiarity is unrelated to accuracy ($p =$ \statPfam{}), suggesting models possess relevant knowledge but fail to reason with it when findings contradict intuition.
+We frame these results through the lens of dual-process theory (System~1 vs.\ System~2) and argue that current LLMs' ``slow thinking'' achieves only partial inhibition of intuitive priors---producing the form of deliberative reasoning without fully delivering its substance.